iibrahemali/iibrahemali/README.md

 <h3 align="center"> Software Engineer / Comp Sci Undergrad Student / Based in PA </h3>
 <div align="center">
 <code> I'm Ibrahem, an undergrad student at <a href="https://www.fandm.edu">F&M</a>, double majoring in Comp Sci and Data Sci with an Appl Math minor.
 Specializing in ML, DL, NLP, and scalable software systems.
 Focused on building intriguing solutions and advancing AI-driven technologies.
-Feel free to email me at <a href="mailto:iali@fandm.edu">iali@fandm.edu</a> — I'd love to collab </code>
+Feel free to email me at <a href="mailto:iali@fandm.edu">iali [at] fandm.edu</a> — I'd love to collab </code>
     </br>
     </br>
     </div>